 Family planning services are also provided, including long-acting reversible contraception such as coils and implants.

-An ultrasound scanner has also been purchased in September 2023 so that more detailed scans can be done and any possible complications in pregnancy can be detected.
-This was one step toward plans to extend maternity services to include the delivery of babies, which has been recommended by the District Health Officer in order for the clinic to attain full Health Centre III status.
+An ultrasound scanner was purchased in September 2023 so that more detailed scans can be done and any possible complications in pregnancy can be detected.
+This was one step toward plans to extend maternity services to include the delivery of babies.
 The community have been requesting this for a long time due to the risks faced by mothers giving birth in unsafe conditions in the village.
-Thanks to generous sponsorship, our current enrolled midwife, Brenda, is training at Kisiizi to upgrade to registered midwife and an extra enrolled midwife will join the team.
+Thanks to generous sponsorship, Brenda, trained at Kisiizi to upgrade to registered midwife and an extra enrolled midwife, Damary, has joined the team.
 The clinic will be modified to provide a delivery room and maternity ward and a placenta pit, incinerator and waste storage shed will be added outside.

 Rushooka Maternity unit is a catholic facility which is about a half hour drive from the clinic.
 They have agreed to accept mothers who are found to have high risk pregnancies and can also send an ambulance for mothers who have complications in labour.
-If all these things are put in place, the safe delivery of babies at Hope Community Clinic can at last commence.
-Prayers are needed for the funding for this project.
+Alternatively, mothers with high risk pregnancies can go to Kisiizi Hospital where they can be cared for in the mothers' waiting ward until the baby is delivered.

 The numbers of patients seen at the clinic for acute health issues in increasing and the busiest day is Friday which is market day so there are many people in the area.
 Patients are triaged by a nurse and then referred to a clinical officer who may request lab tests to confirm a diagnosis.
 If medicines are required they can be obtained from the onsite dispensary.